guherbozdogan2/yelp_challenge/README.md

 - The spark application is ran lke a standalone spark application.
 The best ran condition would be creating a new Docker image based on Spark images for Spark Executors (Docker using Mesos' project's spark executors) and using spark-submit instead of standalone application.
 This solution currently uses a stand alone spark application instead of utilizing spark-submit( spark client/cluster mode).
 - Unit tests are missing
 - Integration test cases have low coverage and should be automated wth a test framework
-- Jenkins like CI tool integration for builds + log server integration for spark logs/docker compose logs
+- CI tool integration for builds/tests + log server integration for spark logs/docker compose logs analysis

 ## Queries in integration tests